 Life Transitions Counseling Can Help You Adapt With More Ease

-I have over 30 years of professional experience helping women process grief and loss and navigate major life transitions.
+With over 30 years of professional experience in helping women process grief and loss and navigate major life transitions, I know the challenges you are facing.
 I, myself, have also faced challenges, including how to function well as a single parent and how to cope with a cancer diagnosis.
 I know what you’re going through, and I’m here to help you utilize your inherent strength to attain a fresh view of what is possible for you and your future.

 Are you ready to seek some help, but you still have some questions or concerns about counseling?

 If I go to counseling, does that mean I have to re-experience my pain?